EvilGenius13/Pokemon-API-Test/readme.md

 - Pull a completely random joke
 - Get a random joke based on one of two categories (animals, movies)
 ### Weather
-- Input a city and it will give you the temperature and weather description in celcius ** Please note **
+-Input a city and it will give you the temperature and weather description in celcius
+- ** Please note **
-You need your own API key for this to work.
+- You need your own API key for this to work.
 You will place your key at api_key = in the main.py app under "def weather_results():
-Example : api_key = "0f04hv84h2n3v94jv"
+- Example : api_key = "0f04hv84h2n3v94jv"